solo-io/gloo/docs/content/operations/debugging_gloo/_index.md

 ### Changing logging Levels and more

-Each Gloo control plane component comes with a optional debug port that can be enabled with the `START_STATS_SERVER` environment variable.
+Each Gloo Edge control plane component comes with a optional debug port that can be enabled with the `START_STATS_SERVER` environment variable.
 To get access to it, you can port-forward to it with Kubernetes like this:

 ```bash
 kubectl port-forward  -n gloo-system deploy/gloo  9091:9091